-If our investment in e-commerce business is not successful, our business and results of operations may be adversely affected.
+If our investment in our e-commerce platform is not successful, our business and results of operations may be adversely affected.

-We have devoted significant efforts to developing our e-commerce business.
-On January 1, 2012, we launched an insurance comparison website, named Baowang (www.baoxian.com), that allows customers to search, compare and purchase a wide range of insurance products, including automobile insurance, travel insurance, accident insurance and homeowner insurance from various insurance carriers.
-In October 2012, we launched CNpad, the workstation of our proprietary sales support system, which enables sales agents to complete sales in one client meeting, by using mobile technology to provide comparative quotes and complete the underwriting and payment processes.
+We have devoted significant efforts to developing our e-commerce platform.
+On January 1, 2012, we launched an insurance comparison website, named Baowang (www.baoxian.com), which allows customers to search, compare and purchase a wide range of insurance products, including automobile insurance, travel insurance, accident insurance and homeowner insurance from various insurance carriers.
+In October 2012, we launched CNpad, the workstation of our proprietary sales support system, which enables sales agents to help their clients to compare price, policy benefits and services from different insurance carriers' policies, and to apply for and complete the purchase of the policy that best suits their clients' needs anywhere and anytime.
 In the next few years, we intend to continue to devote significant resources to enhancing the technology and content of our insurance comparison website, to building brand awareness and increasing the adoption of CNpad among sales agents in order to enhance their efficiency.
-However, our efforts to develop our e-commerce business may not be successful or yield the benefits that we anticipate due to our limited experience in the online insurance distribution business.
+However, our efforts to develop our e-commerce platform may not be successful or yield the benefits that we anticipate due to our limited experience in the online and mobile insurance distribution business.
 In addition, our expansion may depend on a number of factors, many of which are beyond our control, including but not limited to: